asgardphp/docs/framework.md

 <a name="services"></a>
 ##Services

-A service is an object with specific responsabilities, as part of the application.
+A service is an object with specific responsibilities, as part of the application.
 Asgard provides some services by default:

 	cache				Asgard\Cache\Cache
 	config				Asgard\Config\Config